 Trails Don't Maintain Themselves.
-That's Where FAMB - and our Supporters - Come in
+That's Where FAMB - and our Supporters - Come In

-To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew in 2020.
+To address the backlog of Flathead Valley trails in need of maintenance and upkeep and the chronic underfunding of trail maintenance projects at both the state and federal level, FAMB founded the Flathead Trail Crew (FTC) in 2020.
 Our professional, paid trail crew clears and maintains multi-use trails on state land, in the National Forest, and in city and county parks throughout the Flathead Valley.
 We focus particularly on trails that mountain bikers love to ride - and trails that we feel people would love riding if they were properly maintained.

-In 2021, FAMB inked two five-year agreements with the Flathead National Forest (FNF) for a combined total of $25,000 in funding under the Great American Outdoors Act (GAOA) for FAMB to assist the FNF in addressing the deferred maintenance backlog on FNF trails.
-With more GAOA funding likely in the near future, FAMB is proud to partner with FNF crews to get our local trails riding, running and hiking their best, earlier in the season.
+Great American Outdoors Act (GAOA): In 2021, FAMB inked two five-year agreements with the Flathead National Forest (FNF) for a combined total of $25,000 in funding under the GAOA for us to assist in addressing the deferred maintenance backlog on FNF trails.
+With more GAOA funding likely in the near future, FAMB is proud to partner with FNF crews to get our local trails riding, running, and hiking their best, earlier in the season.

-2021 FAMB Flathead Trail Crew Stats as of July 30 Miles of Trail Maintained: 43.85 Trees Cleared from Obstructing Trail: 219 Cutbacks Made: 327 Dead/Overhanging Trees Felled: 55 Miles of Trail Brush Cut: 10.7 Miles of Drainage Maintained: 21.25 Feet of Tread Repair: 905 Estimated Labor Hours: 828.4
+2021 FAMB Flathead Trail Crew Stats Days on Trail: 66 Miles of Trail Maintained: 54.6 Trees Cleared from Obstructing Trail: 225 Cutbacks Made: 332 Dead/Overhanging Trees Felled: 58 Miles of Trail Brush Cut: 16.5 Miles of Drainage Maintained: 28.9 Feet of Tread Repair: 1,658 Labor Hours on Trail: 1,283.7

 See something that needs work?
-Some examples: Swampy areas on the trail that could be fixed by drainage work, trees blocking a trail, or brush encroaching on the trail corridor.
+Some examples: Swampy areas on the trail that could be fixed by drainage work, trees blocking a trail, or brush encroaching the trail corridor.
 Submit a request below and our crew will try to address the issue if we can.